shmuga/jircules/README.md

 # jircules
 ![](./logo.png)

-> You best open-source JIRA assistant
+> Your best open-source JIRA assistant

 Jircules is created to help you with JIRA time and task tracking.
 It will make it so easy that you will not even feel it.

+# Current status

+> In development.
+Release estimates 20 January.

 # Roadmap